borisbordeaux/ARSudokuSolver/README.md

 ## How to build

-Clone this repo and add a `local.properties` file at the Android app folder root:
+Clone this repo and add a `local.properties` file at the root folder of the Android app:
 ```bash
 git clone https://github.com/borisbordeaux/ARSudokuSolver.git
 cd ARSudokuSolver/ARSudokuSolver